-Even though the consumer expectations are already high, there are not that many companies which are ready to embrace the future innovations and implement AR technologies.
-There are several reasons why retail and other companies are not investing in AR as much as consumers want.
+Even though consumer expectations are already high, there are not that many companies that are ready to embrace major innovations and implement AR technologies.
+There are several reasons why retail and other sectors are not investing in AR as much as consumers want.
 The major concerns are:

 - How consumers want to access AR technology.
-Is it a dedicated app or a company’s website with an interactive 3D catalog?
+Is it a dedicated app or a company website with an interactive 3D catalog?

-- It requires time and money to develop, update and manage AR application.
+- It requires time and money to develop, update and manage AR applications.

-- The actual test and try.
+- Actual testing and precedents.
 Companies may want somebody else to test the waters first.

-Regardless of the risks involved, there are still some retail companies that are trying to conquer the new horizons and introduce the highly desired augmented reality features.
+Regardless of the risks involved, there are still some retail companies that are trying to conquer new horizons and introduce highly-desired augmented reality features.

 STM Goods Augmented Reality Backpacks

-STM Goods has recently shown a fantastic augmented reality application that allows you to try on the STM Goods backpacks virtually.
-Simply put a sticker on and access the preview of the product through a smartphone AR app.
+STM Goods has recently shown a fantastic augmented reality application that allows you to try on STM Goods backpacks virtually.
+Users simply apply a sticker and access a preview of the product through a smartphone AR app.
 You can see how it works in the video.

-Apart from Kings and Trilogy backpacks, STM Goods are also offering Judge bags which can be scanned and tried as well.
-STM Goods has implemented the AR technology to improve the sometimes complicated messaging which is better to be visually presented.
+Apart from Kings and Trilogy backpacks, STM Goods are also offering Judge bags, which can be scanned and modelled as well.
+STM Goods has implemented the AR technology to improve the sometimes-complicated messaging, which is better presented visually.

-“We’re taking point-of-sale product marketing to another level by leveraging today’s technology to go beyond what has long been expected in store,” said Ethan Nyholm to Cision PR news.
+“We’re taking point-of-sale product marketing to another level by leveraging today’s technology to go beyond what has long been expected in store,” claims Ethan Nyholm, speaking to Cision PR news.

 IKEA Augmented Reality Design

-IKEA is a world-known furniture retail company that has been experimenting with augmented reality apps for quite a long time.
-AR furniture application based on the Apple ARKit is making it possible to visualize furniture placement in your house, backyard or anywhere else.
+IKEA is a world-renowned furniture retail company that has been experimenting with augmented reality apps for quite a long time.
+For example, AR furniture applications based on Apple ARKit make it possible to visualize furniture placement in your house, backyard or other locations.

-The AR application IKEA launched is having a huge success.
+The AR application IKEA launched has become a huge success.
 IKEA expects to generate $5.9 billion from AR app by 2020, according to Digiday article.
-From 2016, they managed to generate $1.6 billion from their AR furniture application.
+Since 2016, they have managed to generate $1.6 billion from their AR furniture application.

 Lacoste AR Shoe Application

 LCST Lacoste app is probably one of the first augmented reality retail applications that allow you to preview shoes right on your feet.
-The new 3D technology helped to contribute to the development of the urban sportswear market.
+The new 3D technology significantly contributed to the development of the urban sportswear market.

-Lacoste also concentrated on the interactive product viewing experience for shoppers which allows customers to scan the exclusive Lacoste images and get access to virtual brand products.
+Lacoste also concentrated on the interactive product viewing experience for shoppers, which allows customers to scan exclusive Lacoste images and get access to virtual brand products.

 Amazon AR Mirror

-Amazon has patented augmented reality mirror that makes it possible to try on virtual clothes, and see if this is what you’re looking for without spending hundreds of seconds on changing the clothes that you don’t like.
+Amazon has patented an augmented reality mirror that makes it possible to try on virtual clothes, and see if they match what you’re looking for without spending extra time on changing the clothes that you don’t like.

-A camera at the top of the mirror will be tracking customer movements, and then the reflective panel illuminates the picture of the clothes using a projector, according to a VentureBeat article.
+A camera at the top of the mirror tracks customer movements, and then the reflective panel forms an image of the clothes using a projector, according to a VentureBeat article.